rm-jordan/rm-jordan/README.md

 - 📚  **Recent graduate from BrainStation's Web Development Bootcamp**

-- ⚡ Fun fact when I'm not coding I am **listening to a history podcast or reading about the Tokugawa Shogunate**
+- ⚡ When I'm not coding I am **listening to a history podcast or reading about the Tokugawa Shogunate**

 <h3 align="left">Connect with me:</h3>
 <p align="left">